Social Security Claiming Strategy for Married Couples

 Delaying can increase the higher earner’s lifelong benefit, and it often strengthens survivor security because the surviving spouse typically keeps the larger benefit.

-If you want clarity on the best “his-and-hers” claiming plan, along with a coordinated withdrawal and tax strategy, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
-We’ll map multiple claiming scenarios, show how each impacts survivor income and taxes, and help you choose the approach that best supports your lifestyle.
+At Bauman Wealth Advisors, our CFP® professionals map multiple claiming scenarios, show how each impacts survivor income and taxes, and help you choose the approach that best supports your lifestyle.

 Related Articles